terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `(index: number) => boolean`;
 Given an input index, gets a value indicating the display state of the current input.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

 1. `model.isDisplay` delegate property
-1. `rbl-input.display` RBL Framework calculation value (if value is *not* `0`)
+1. `rbl-input.display` RBLe Framework calculation value (if value is *not* `0`)
-1. `rbl-display.value` RBL Framework calculation value (if value is *not* `0`)
+1. `rbl-display.value` RBLe Framework calculation value (if value is *not* `0`)
 1. `true` if no value provided.

 #### IKaInputGroupScope.noCalc

 Property Type: `(index: number) => boolean`;
-Given an input index, gets a value indicating whether the current input should trigger a RBL Framework calculation on 'change'.
+Given an input index, gets a value indicating whether the current input should trigger a RBLe Framework calculation on 'change'.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

 1. `model.isNoCalc` delegate property
-1. `rbl-input.skip` RBL Framework calculation value (if value is `1`)
+1. `rbl-input.skip` RBLe Framework calculation value (if value is `1`)
-1. `rbl-skip.value` RBL Framework calculation value (if value is `1`)
+1. `rbl-skip.value` RBLe Framework calculation value (if value is `1`)
 1. `false` if no value provided.

 **Note:** Additionally if any input or input ancestor has `rbl-nocalc` or `rbl-exclude` in the class list, the calculation will not occur.